Pine Mountain Settlement School

 It was a beautiful time, a gay time, a time of laughter and an occasional furtive tear, a time of goodly fellowship, a time for simple thoughtful giving.
 Can you wonder that the memory of it is deep in my heart?

 Today at the School the most important of these celebrations of the Christmas season is the community performance of the NATIVITY PLAY.
-The hemlock boughs have thinned out in the Chapel, as the hemlock woolly adelgide has taken a toll on the hemlock trees in the Southern Appalachians, and galax is nearly impossible to find or to disturb, but other greenery has been substituted and the event has been little changed from its original presentation.
-CHECK THE PINE MOUNTAIN SETTLEMENT SCHOOL CALENDAR FOR DATES AND TIMES OF THE NEXT NATIVITY PLAY.
+The hemlock boughs have thinned out surrounding the Chapel, as the aphid hemlock woolly adelgide has taken a toll on the trees in the Southern Appalachians, and galax is nearly impossible to find or to disturb, but other greenery has been substituted and the event has been little changed from its original presentation.

 (See also: BY TOPIC: CELEBRATIONS – CHRISTMAS)